mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

-In contrast to the :ref:`previous example <sec-rendering-scene>` on using the Python API to render images, the differentiable rendering path involves two different specialized functions :py:func:`mitsuba.python.autodiff.render()` and :py:func:`mitsuba.python.autodiff.render_diff()` that don't involve the scene's film and directly return GPU arrays containing the generated image (the difference between the two will be explained shortly).
-The function :py:func:`mitsuba.python.autodiff.write_bitmap()` reshapes the output into an image of the correct size and exports it to any of the supported image formats (OpenEXR, PNG, JPG, RGBE, PFM) while automatically performing format conversion and gamma correction for 8 bit formats.
+In contrast to the :ref:`previous example <sec-rendering-scene>` on using the Python API to render images, the differentiable rendering path involves two different specialized functions :py:func:`~mitsuba.python.autodiff.render()` and :py:func:`~mitsuba.python.autodiff.render_diff()` that don't involve the scene's film and directly return GPU arrays containing the generated image (the difference between the two will be explained shortly).
+The function :py:func:`~mitsuba.python.autodiff.write_bitmap()` reshapes the output into an image of the correct size and exports it to any of the supported image formats (OpenEXR, PNG, JPG, RGBE, PFM) while automatically performing format conversion and gamma correction in the case of an 8-bit output format.

-Using this functionality, we will now generate a reference image using eight samples per pixel (``spp``).
+Using this functionality, we will now generate a reference image using 8 samples per pixel (``spp``).

 .. code-block:: python